LACMIP/emu/docs/_documentation/audit.md

 {% include figure image_path="/assets/images/audittrails_summary.png" alt="searching the Catalogue module's Audit tab" caption="Results displayed in the Audit Trails module." %}

- Therefore, in this instance, "dlucas" changed *Type Status* from "figured" to "hypotype", and *Project* from "EPICC" to "IMLS".
+ In this instance, "dlucas" changed *Type Status* from "figured" to "hypotype", and *Project* from "EPICC" to "IMLS".

 Your color scheme may be different.
 In this example, pink indicates new data, and blue replaced data.
 The color scheme can be customized in Tools > Options... > Colours.